jacecotton/viewable/README.md

 Most potential advantages derive from embracing, isolating, and progressively enhancing the object-oriented approach of the custom elements API, rather than ditching it.

-* Since state values are just upgraded object properties, no stale closure issues (no `useState` set functions).
+* Since state values are just upgraded object properties, and the view only ever reads from a state snapshot at render time, no stale closure issues (no `useState`-like set functions necessary).
 * Since effects and actions are just upgraded object methods, method identity remains stable across renders by default (unlike `useEffect`; `useCallback` rendered N/A).
 * References stored in regular object fields/properties persist across renders (no `useRef` necessary).